Admitted Transfer Students

 Bobcat Student Orientation (BSO) connects you with the people and resources you'll need to transition into OHIO with confidence.
 During this required two-day event, faculty, staff, and orientation leaders will teach you about the curriculum and the requirements for your major.
 You must attend orientation even if you did so at your previous institution.

 Orientation for transfer students is available June 13-14 or June 14-15.

 Before orientation, you should review the Undergraduate Catalog 2019-2020 (coming soon!) to learn about available courses.
 Bobcat Student Orientation includes registering for courses.

 You will have the opportunity to obtain your student ID card, tour the campus with your orientation leader, and take placement tests, if needed.
 (You can also take an online math placement test prior to BSO if you want to improve your math placement level.)

 You will learn how to take advantage of the resources and opportunities available to you as part of the OHIO community.
 Optional sessions for families and guests ensure the entire family will be informed about University academic programs and opportunities, policies, facilities, and services.

-Transfer students who have confirmed their intent to enroll will receive BSO registration information in the mail in late February.
+Transfer students who have confirmed their intent to enroll will receive BSO registration information in the mail.